lloydkevin/hugo-wd/content/post/2008-11-07-cakephp-contact-form-quick-dirty.md

   - form

 ---
 I must say, this was a major hurdle for me when I first started out with CakePHP.
-If you&#8217;re working with some data from a database, then it&#8217;s all Model-View-Controller magic.
+If you're working with some data from a database, then it's all Model-View-Controller magic.
 Your forms are automatic: $form->input() is pretty much all you need.
 Why is this?
-That&#8217;s because all the information about the fields (names, sizes, types, etc.) come straight from the database.
+That's because all the information about the fields (names, sizes, types, etc.) come straight from the database.

-### You&#8217;re Out On Your Own
+### You're Out On Your Own

-The problem right now is that, you&#8217;re all on your own.
+The problem right now is that, you're all on your own.
 You need to describe your data on your own.
 So, on with it:

-Here&#8217;s your model code:
+Here's your model code:

 <pre class="brush: php; title: ; notranslate" title="">class Contact extends AppModel {
 	var $name = 'Contact';
 	var $useTable = false;  // Not using the database, of course.

 	// All the fancy validation you could ever want. var $validate = array(
 	    'name' =&gt; array(